farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 }
 ```

-5. Show Grafana (pre-setup dashboard)
+## Visualizing sensor data with Grafana
+Using pre-setup dashboard

+## Creating an OS image with all the above
+Well, except for the sensing part.

+To add:
-6. UC Model assertion for the above and a config provider
+- UC Model assertion for the above and a config provider
   - Show config provider for device-mqtt
   - Show model assertion
   - Build image